jed709/jed709.github.io/index.md

 It is good not to use priors that are _too_ informative; this could tip the scale one way or the other, which we want to avoid.
 In practice, however, there is no reason that priors need to be _so_ uninformative as to afford equal probablity to all possible values.
 What reasonable constraints might we apply to the data?

 In this example, our dependent variable is tooth length.
 The default prior used by `brms` will consider values below zero to be just as likely as values above zero.
 This makes no sense.
 A guinea pig could have a tooth length of zero, hypothetically, but lower values are not possible: Guinea pigs cannot have negative teeth.
 Accordingly, it would be very reasonable of us to tell the model not to consider values below zero.
 Similarly, the fact that we are working with guinea pigs tells us that we can place some reasonable constraints on how long their teeth can be.
 Guinea pigs are quite small, so their teeth are not going to be comparable in size to the tusks of an elephant.
 Using flat priors, we are essentially saying that tusk-sized teeth are just as likely as something more reasonable.
+We are also saying that negative teeth are just as likely as teeth.
+That doesn't make any sense.

 With that in mind, let's fit a better model that incorporates some reasonable prior knowledge.
 Before we do that, however, let's modify the parameterization of the model so we can more easily specify priors for each condition.

 Because we are using categorical predictors, we can remove the model intercept and compute slopes that estimate the mean in each condition.
 Using this approach, our reference level will still be modelled, and the output will be much more intutive to interpret.
 Rather than thinking about the slopes as differences between conditions, we will instead simply get an estimate for each cell.
 This will also make contrasts easier to compute.
 We can remove the model intercept using the same syntax we would use in `lme4`.
 Here's the formula we'll use:

 ```R
 len~supp:dose-1